gkutsarov/docker_php_app_with_mysql/README.md

 - **MySQL 8.0**: Initializes with a predefined database and sample user data.
 - **Docker Compose**: Simplifies multi-container Docker applications.

+## File Descriptions

+- **docker-compose.yml**: Defines the services for the PHP application and MySQL database, specifying configurations such as ports, volumes, and environment variables.
+- **php/Dockerfile**: Sets up the PHP environment with Apache and installs the MySQLi extension.
+It copies the PHP application code into the container.
+- **php/index.php**: A simple PHP script that connects to the MySQL database, fetches user data, and displays it in the browser.
+- **db/init.sql**: An SQL script that initializes the MySQL database by creating a users table and inserting sample user data.

 ## Getting Started

 Follow these steps to set up and run the application locally.